pip-services/pip-services-docs/content/en/python/commons/run/opener.md

 #### open_one
 Opens specific component.
-To be opened components must implement [IOpenable](../iopenable) interface.
+To be opened, components must implement [IOpenable](../iopenable) interface.
-If they don't the call to this method has no effect.
+If they don't, the call to this method has no effect.

 > `static` open_one(correlation_id: Optional[str], component: Any)